janardhanv/eorg-cc-exercise-hadoop/README.md

 8. Results will be in the output dir on S3 you provided as an argument to the jar in the Job Flow.

-Notice: Output-dir must be different for every Job Flow execution since MapReduce cannot overwrite files.
+Note: Output dir must be different for every Job Flow execution since MapReduce cannot overwrite files.